nahidvaf/Embedded-Erlang-Simulation/README.md

 If you find any issues with Erlang-Embedded-Simulation or have any comments please [create an issue] [1]

 ## Licenses
 Erlang-Embedded-Simulation exists under different open-source licenses.
-The libs serial_demo and embedded_sim will be licensed ASAP.

 ### Erlang-Embedded-Simulation
 Is licensed under: